-As recently as 1976, two sets of Massachusetts automobile rating territories existed, one set for liability coverages and one set for physical damage coverages.3 As if the existence of two sets territories were not sufficiently confusing, Liability of Territory 1 was charged the highest liability rates, while Physical Damage Territory was charged the lowest physical damage Since 1977, the various parties have unanimously agreed rates. that a single set of territories should apply to all coverages (the SRB's "Compatibility" criterion), and that the potential marginal actuarial precision to be gained by maintaining separate territories did not merit the accompanying additional administrative confusion and costs.
+As recently as 1976, two sets of Massachusetts automobile rating territories existed, one set for liability coverages and one set for physical damage coverages.
+As if the existence of two sets of territories were not sufficiently confusing, liability territory 1 was charged the highest liability rates, while physical damage territory 1 was charged the lowest physical damage rates.
+Since 1977, the various parties have unanimously agreed that a single set of territories should apply to all coverages (the SRB's "compatibility" criterion), and that the potential marginal actuarial precision to be gained by maintaining separate territories did not merit the accompanying additional administrative costs and confusion.
 This position is supported by the fact that most drivers purchase physical damage coverages and increased limits liability coverage in addition to compulsory liability coverages.

-Prior to the 1977 rate revision, the methodologies used for devising liability and physical damage rating territories also were independent (SRB, 1976 [23]).
+Prior to the 1977 rate revision, the methodologies used for devising liability and physical damage rating territories also were independent (SRB [23]).
 For physical damage coverages, twenty-four territories had been established on a geographic basis similar to that used in other states currently.
+For liability coverages, towns were grouped together into six territories based on the similarity of historical loss pure premiums for the two principal compulsory injury

-3 The existence of separate territory definitions for different coverages was due, at least in part, to the fact that the two different sublines were under the jurisdiction of two different insurance industry rating bureaus in that era.
+&lt;sup>3 The existence of separate territory definitions for different coverages was due, at least in part, to the fact that the two different sublines were under the jurisdiction of two different insurance industry rating bureaus in that era.